DeFiCh/handbook/src/guides/guide_floppynet.md

-# Run a Local Node in Floppynet
+# Run a Local Node

 > ✏️ **Note:**
 >